Nobody warns you about the bathroom.

 Postpartum Recovery Essentials Kit with Peri Bottle

-Real recovery takes multiple layers.
-You need gentle cleansing that doesn’t require wiping, medicated relief that reaches the tissue directly, cold therapy to bring down swelling, and coverage that holds everything in place.
+Real recovery takes multiple layers: gentle cleansing that doesn’t require wiping, medicated relief that reaches the tissue directly, cold therapy to bring down swelling, and coverage that holds everything in place.

-Step 2: Disposable Postpartum Underwear ($15.99).
-Hospital mesh has its moment, but it rolls down, gaps at the sides, and does nothing for the coverage you need when you’re layering multiple recovery products.
+Step 2 - Disposable Postpartum Underwear ($15.99 for an 8-pack; four pairs included in the kit): Hospital mesh has its moment, but it rolls down, gaps at the sides, and does nothing for the coverage you need when you’re layering multiple recovery products.
 These soft, cotton-lined boyshorts are built to hold everything in place without digging in or slipping.
-Four pairs come in the kit, sized for waists 28–42 inches.
+The standalone pack is available in three sizes for waists 28–42 inches.

-Step 3: Instant Ice Maxi Pads ($19.99).
-Cold therapy is one of the most effective things you can do for a sore perineum in the first few days.
+Step 3 - Instant Ice Maxi Pads ($19.99 for an 8-pack; four included in the kit): Cold therapy is one of the most effective things you can do for a sore perineum in the first few days.
 These combine a built-in cold pack with a full-coverage absorbent maxi pad, crack-to-activate with no freezer required.
-Four pads are included.

-The physical side of early breastfeeding is hard for many moms.
+The physical side of early breastfeeding is harder than most moms expect.
 Nipples can crack and bleed even with a correct latch, engorgement can make your breasts feel hard and foreign when milk comes in, and the let-down reflex has no respect for timing.
 Your body is recovering in more than one place at once, and those demands deserve the same preparation as everything happening below the waist.

 Support for the Physical Side of Nursing